cianjinks/cianjinks.github.io/_posts/2020-03-23-hacktrinity-ctf-write-up.md

 ## The End

 That's it for all the challenges I was able to solve this time around!
 I attempted many others but never quie finished them, although I came quite close on some :( .
+Ultimately I ended up placing 52nd which I'm pretty happy with although I definitely think I can do better in next year's.
 I hope this write up was informative in some way or atleast will inspire others to try out CTFs as they really are quite a lot of fun.
 One problem I have is a feeling this write up wasn't worded overly well and comes across as some kind of first person report rather then a fun read, therefore I vow to come back and try fix that some time in the future.
 I hope you enjoyed and thanks for reading :D